bernardodiasc/workspace/README.md

 - Requirements: [Symphony 2.3](https://github.com/symphonycms/symphony-2) or greater

 ## Description
 This is my Symphony CMS Workspace Bootstrap.
-Its a blank workspace (no sections, no data sources, no events).
+Its a system blank workspace (no sections, no data sources, no events).
-It provides a nice folder structure, some XSL Utilities (http://getsymphony.com/download/xslt-utilities/)
+The main purpose is provide the most common tools and structures for front-end development.
+Also various [XSL Utilities from community](http://getsymphony.com/download/xslt-utilities/).

 ## Usage
 1. Copy/clone the workspace folder in your Symphony CMS project root folder before it installation.